apisearch-io/php-client/README.md

 # SEARCH PHP library

+> This repository is part of the project Search of the company Puntmig.
+To get
+> more information about integrations, APIs and

 This library aims to provide a php developer nicely interface to manage all the processes related to the Search API using basic domain objects.